8 ESSENTIAL Resin Supplies For Beginners | 2024

-Let's start with your resin supply list of what you will need to buy, to make resin art.
+Let's start with your resin supply list of epoxy resin art materials.
+These are what you will need to buy to make resin art.

 Resin art supplies: here are the resin supplies we will talk about in this article.
 In each category below, we will share the best products and the proper products for you to consider including the essential resin supplies as well as your optional resin casting supplies, like colorants and inclusions.

 - Resin molds

 Let's discuss each item more in-depth for your epoxy resin projects.